-Provision of funding for mobile preschools aims to support sustainable and improved service delivery and recognise the additional costs and unique challenges associated with achieving universal access in regional and remote NSW.
+Provision of funding for mobile preschools, including the Affordable Preschool initiative, aims to support sustainable and improved service delivery and recognise the additional costs and unique challenges associated with achieving universal access in regional and remote NSW.

-Mobile Preschool Funding program funding is targeted to 3, 4 and 5-year old children in the two years before school, particularly children aged 3 and above from low income families, children from First Nations (Aboriginal and Torres Strait Islander) families, and children with disability and additional needs.
+Mobile Preschool Funding program funding is targeted to 3, 4 and 5 year old children in the 2 years before school, particularly children aged 3 and above from low income families, children with an Aboriginal and Torres Strait Islander background, and children with disability and additional needs.

 The following eligibility criteria must be satisfied by a mobile preschool to obtain Mobile Preschool Funding:

 A mobile preschool must meet each of the following criteria to be considered for Mobile Preschool Funding:

 be an approved early childhood education and care service under either the Children (Education and Care Services National Law Application) Act 2010 (NSW) or the Children (Education and Care Services) Supplementary Provisions Act 2011 (NSW) and the related regulations;

 deliver an early childhood education program designed by a degree qualified early childhood teacher in accordance with The Early Years Learning Framework under the National Partnership Agreement on Early Childhood Education);